 Contents

-- 0.1 What is a sales order, and why do I need it?
+- 1 What is a sales order, and why do I need it for my QuickBooks Online?

-- 0.3 How important is it for you to be able to create sales orders?
+- 3 How important is it for you to be able to create sales orders in QuickBooks Online?

 If you’re a QuickBooks user, you’re all too familiar with the missing sales orders in QuickBooks Online.
 In a not-so-recent push, QuickBooks Desktop was phased out, nudging several wholesale distribution companies to move to QuickBooks Online.
 If you are someone using QuickBooks Online or planning to switch to it, here are some things you NEED to know to make QuickBooks Online sales orders a smooth process.

-While robust, the platform lacks a direct sales order feature.
-This can be a hurdle for businesses like yours that must manage pending orders before invoicing.
+While robust, QuickBooks Online lacks a direct sales order feature.
+QuickBooks Online sales orders are a huge source of discontent among the platform users.
+For wholesalers like you, it is essential to have the ability to create basic documents such as purchase orders, sales orders, and invoices.
+The missing QuickBooks Online sales order functionality can be a hurdle for businesses like yours that must manage pending orders before invoicing.
 But don’t worry, there are workarounds.

 In this article, we’ll explore practical solutions to handle sales orders in QuickBooks Online & learn Quickbooks sales order integration.
-We’ll guide you through alternative methods and third-party integrations that can make your life easier.
+We’ll guide you through alternative methods and third-party integrations to overcome the problem of QuickBooks Online sales orders that can make your life easier.

 Before we dive in, let’s get some basics out of the way.

-What is a sales order, and why do I need it?
+What is a sales order, and why do I need it for my QuickBooks Online?

-A sales order is a document that lays down the details of an order and the terms of the transaction.
+A sales order is a document that lays down the details of an order.
 The seller creates it after a buyer submits a purchase order.
+It outlines the transaction details and confirms the buyer’s intent to purchase goods or services.
+The sales order acts as an internal document for the seller to process and fulfill the order.

 How is a sales order different from an invoice?